maskit/o3fs/README.md

 Why O3FS
 ---

-On the UNIX system, all storage which we need to access is must be mounted to the one big tree, rooted at '/'.
+On the UNIX system, all storage which we access is must be mounted to the one big tree, rooted at '/'.
 So we can access the storage using absolute path that starts with '/' (or somtimes using relative path).

 On the other hand, online storage is completely independent each other.
 It means, there are multiple small trees and we have to plant a big tree in our